omnetpp/omnetpp.org/documentation/index.md

 * [**TicToc Tutorial**](https://docs.omnetpp.org/tutorials/tictoc/) is an
-  introductory tutorial that guides you through the process of constructing and and running simulation models.
+  introductory tutorial that guides you through the process of constructing and running simulation models.
 It starts from a simple model and makes it progressively more sophisticated.

 ## Documentation